 * Recommendations used in support of your admission application, may not be submitted again in support of your scholarship application.

-Applicants must also demonstrate exceptional financial need and be U.S. citizens, legal residents of Florida, Georgia, North Carolina, South Carolina, Alabama, Tennessee, or Virginia and a high school graduate entering Florida Southern College as first-time freshmen.
+Applicants must also demonstrate exceptional financial need and be U.S. citizens, legal residents of Florida, Georgia, North Carolina, South Carolina, Alabama, Tennessee, or Virginia and a high school graduates entering Florida Southern College as first-time freshmen.

 Students who have overcome significant economic obstacles, while achieving academic and personal goals, will receive special consideration.